Combining large firm expertise

 Estate Planning also revolves around Estate and Income Taxes.
 In appropriate circumstances, we might discuss the use of a Self Cancelling Installment Note, a Private Annuity, a Sale to a Grantor Trust, a GRAT (Grantor Retained Annuity Trust) and a QPRT (Qualified Personal Residence Trust).
 In other situations, we might discuss an ILIT (Irrevocable Life Insurance Trust) or a gifting program.
 For the right individual, a Private Foundation or a CRT (Charitable Remainder Trust) or a CLT (Charitable Lead Trust) may make sense.

-Perhaps more than any other area of law, estate planning and probate touch on virtually all areas of the law.
+Perhaps more than any other area of law, estate planning touch on virtually all areas of the law.
 An attorney who does this type of work must know about Income Tax, Estate Tax and Estate Tax Liens, appraisals and business valuations, real estate, mortgages, pension plans, IRA rollovers, contracts, torts, leases, etc.

 Here is a partial list of our services: